lewisnkwo/personal-site/app/tutorials/002-the-usages-of-react-hooks.md

 **Some things to note about _useEffect_:**

-- They have two types of usages; _with cleanup_ (if you specify a return value inside the useEffect callback function e.g. when subscribing to something), and _without cleanup_ (e.g. relying on changes to the state of your component).
+- It has two types of usages; _with cleanup_ (if you specify a return value inside the useEffect callback function e.g. when subscribing to something), and _without cleanup_ (e.g. relying on changes to the state of your component).

 #### Why should usages of useEffect be 'cleaned up'?